BRHGreen/tutorials-and-courses/react-basics/react-basics-notes.md

 }
 ```
 All of these functions will return the JSX specified in the `render` function but for all the aforementioned syntaxes you will need to use the `.render` method on the ReactDOM like so:

 ```
 ReactDOM.render(<MyComponent />,
     document.getElementById('react-container'))
 ```
 **note:** it is worth mentioning a couple of things.
-Firstly, when creating a component you *have to* put the opening JSX tag in the `render` function on the same line as the `return`
+Firstly, when creating a component you *have to* put the opening JSX tag in the `render` function on the same line as the `return`.
+It is best practice to put the elements which you want to render in parentheses (this is mentioned in section 4.2).
 Secondly, These will not create elements.
 You need an existing element for the `render` method used on the ReactDOM to read and write to.
 In aforementioned it is a div with the id 'react-container'.

 ###4.Props and State
 - This is where we come to use React for dynamic content.
 Instead of writing out the JSX we'll be rendering in the function where we create the component, we can just grab the data using `{this.props.text}`.
 Those two arguments which the `ReactDOM.render()` method takes, i.e. what it will render followed by where it will render it, the first argument will now be the JSX instead of the const or var `MyComponent`.
 Also note React always wants to render one element so we'll have to wrap our content in a div Like so:

 ```
 ReactDOM.render(<div>
   <MyComponent text="Hello World"/>